jotform/before-after.js/README.md

 #### USAGE

-Simply copy the contents of the sample.html to your own page.
+Simply copy the contents of the sample.html to your own page and include the related files.

 #### LICENSE